astropy/astropy-APEs/APE22.rst

 4. Public symbols must be documented.

-   - If an internal symbol is documented (which is not recommended), it must be obviously, explicitly, (and preferably repeatedly) noted as internal.
+   - If an internal symbol is documented (which is not recommended), it must be unambiguously, explicitly, (and preferably repeatedly) noted as internal.

 Let's consider an example::